catai9/Cancer-Net-BCa/README.md

 * Vision and Image Processing Research Group, University of Waterloo, Canada
 	* Amy Tai
 	* Hayden Gunraj

+## Dataset
+Cancer-Net BCa, an open access benchmark dataset of volumetric synthetic correlated diffusion imaging (CDIs) data acquisitions of breast cancer patients.
+Cancer-Net BCa is a part of the Cancer-Net global open-source, open-access initiative dedicated to accelerating advancement in machine learning to aid clinicians in the global fight against cancer.

+The volumetric CDIs data acquisitions in the Cancer-Net BCa dataset were generated from a pre-treatment (T0) patient cohort of 253 patient cases from the American College of Radiology Imaging Network (ACRIN) 6698 study.
+The patients in this pre-treatment cohort had not received any neoadjuvant chemotherapy at the time of imaging.
+The Scarff-Bloom-Richardson (SBR) grade and post-treatment breast cancer pathologic complete response (pCR) to neoadjuvant chemotherapy are provided as output labels for training and evaluating purposes.

+This [dataset](https://www.kaggle.com/datasets/amytai/cancernet-bca) is being used to train and validate our Cancer-Net BCa models for pCR prediction from CDIs data acquisitions.

 ## Demo
 A demo of model inference with the Cancer-Net BCa-A model on a provided demo CDI^s image can be found in `demo.ipynb`.